CRE FinOps Blog

 The year-end operating expense true-up is the moment when estimated CAM payments meet actual expenses.
 Getting it right requires precise timing and clear communication.

-Read Post2026 Property Tax Increases: Preparing Your CAM Reconciliation
+Read Post2026 Property Tax Increases: Prepare Your CAM Reconciliation

 Property taxes are the single largest expense category in most CAM reconciliations.
-When they jump 12% in one year, your tenants will notice — and you need to be ready to explain why.
+When they jump 12% in one year, your tenants will notice.
+You need to be ready to explain why.

 Read PostThe 30-Minute GL Review That Catches 80% of CAM Errors